nsmdnl/scqs/README.md

 ## Browser support

-scqs uses the modern **ResizeObserver API**, which is not supported by Internet Explorer (so sad! 😿).
+css-container-queries uses the modern **ResizeObserver API**, which is not supported by Internet Explorer (so sad! 😿).
 It is gladly supported by modern browsers.
 You can look up its browser support on [Caniuse](https://caniuse.com/resizeobserver)

 ## Contribute to this project

-The main source is in `src/scqs.js`.
+The main source is in `src/css-container-queries.js`.
 When adding and changing code, please don't forget to format it correctly via prettier and to add comments to the file that clarify what the code is doing.
 When commiting, please use [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0-beta.4/).

 Install dependencies with yarn: